Blog post structure is just as important as the content itself.

 I generally find that a lack of initial formatting leaves me scrambling to start posts, where to put what links and so on.

-Streamline your creation process, optimise your content for readers and SEO, and create strong brand uniformity through your blog with a strong post structure.
+Streamline your creation process, optimise your content for readers and SEO, and maintain brand uniformity across your blog with a consistent post structure.
+Creating consistent formatting systems can also support efficient blogging over time.

-Looking for help creating a structure for your blog or reoptimising older posts?
+Looking for help creating a blog structure or reoptimising older posts?
 Get in touch, and we can put our optimisation hats on and create a beautiful blog structure together.

 How many headings should a blog post have?